fsiegrist/devops-bootcamp-02-linux/Notes.md

 - /etc/environment = system wide, meaning all users will have access to the variables

 **PATH Environment Variable:**
 - `PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin` = List of directories to executible files, separated by ':'.
-Tells the shell which directories to ssearch for the executable in response to our executed command
+Tells the shell which directories to search for the executable in response to our executed command
 - `PATH=$PATH:/home/nana` = Appending /home/nana folder to the existing $PATH value

 </details>